tuannov/Jobs_Itviec/README.md

+# Jobs in itviec.com

-# All python jobs in itviec.com
+Script get all python jobs in itviec.com.